The Renault Zoe is a tried and tested, highly popular, great value electric car

 - i S Edition R110 Z.E.
 40

 Where you don’t see an ‘i’, assume it’s the battery lease model.
-Be careful if you are buying a Zoe second hand.
+Be careful if you are buying a used Renault Zoe.
 Sometimes they are listed as ‘i’ models when in fact they are not.
 Where can you find a second hand Renault Zoe for sale?
 Autotrader is a good place to start, or one of the many specialist used EV car dealers.

 Who is the Renault Zoe for?

 This Renault electric car is a front-wheel drive, 5-door supermini with 5 seats.

 The Zoe may be classed as a ‘supermini’, but it is actually not bad at all in the back row.
 Headroom is fine for adults and legroom is also surprisingly generous.
 You wouldn’t want three adults in the back row, but three kids would be OK.